-The Edwardian fashion era is often remember by large over sized hats stacked with plums of feathers, bows, flowers, birds, lace and tulle.
+The Edwardian fashion era is often remembered by large over sized hats stacked with plums of feathers, bows, flowers, birds, lace and tulle.
 The “bird nests,” as Coco Chanel called them, were held on with large hat pins stuck through piles of hair on the crown.
 They were called Gainsborough or Picture hats for how they framed a ladies face.

 If a hat wasn’t just excessively wide it was obnoxiously tall and wide!
-Think of them as huge pot or belle shaped hats that sat perched on the large pompadour hairstyle and covered the forehead and almost down to the eyes.
-In the summer these hats featured huge dried flowers or lace sewn flowers and sometimes leaves and twigs!
+Think of them as huge pot or belle shaped hats that sat perched on the large pompadour hairstyle and covered the forehead almost down to the eyes.
+In the summer these hats featured huge dried flowers or lace sewn flowers and sometimes real leaves and twigs!
 No doubt the “Garden” hat was a fitting name.

 Moving pictures had the greatest influence on Edwardian hat fashion.
-After the release of The Three Musketeers all ladies wanted to wear tricorne and bicorne shaped hats.They were still very large but now had shape other then just round.
+After the release of The Three Musketeers all ladies wanted to wear tricorne and bicorne shaped hats.They were still very large but now had shape other than just round.
 Hat brims were folded up to on side, at an angle, or all around to create drama.
-Veils disappeared in the early 1900′s only to come back again as a long scarf that wrapped over the hat and under the chin for the new sport of driving aka motoring.
+Veils disappeared in the early 1900s only to come back again as a long scarf that wrapped over the hat and under the chin for the new sport of driving aka motoring.

 The movement toward smaller hats began around 1913 where hats still had high crowns but smaller brims.
 Straw boaters, small top hats and mini versions of picture hats were very common.

 Just like the Titanic, the era of opulent hats came to end.

 Advice for Wearing Hats for a Titanic Themed Event